<< Return to course catalogue

 Delivery platform requirements:

 To access the course, a computer running a browser such as Google Chrome, Safari etc is required.
-The computer should have Internet access and be running Adobe Flash.
+The computer should have Internet access.
 A screen resolution of at least 1024x768 is necessary.